jameshume/jehtech/src/html/mobile_comms.md

 ### 4G LTE

 The access network is called the "Evolved Universal Terrestrial Radia Access Network" or "EUTRAN".
 Base stations called eNodeB's (eNB).
 Unlike 3G, there is no entity that acts as a Radio Network Controller (RNC): some of its functions have been pushed onto the eNB and other functions into the core network.

 The core network is called the "Evolved Packet Core" or "EPC".
 Everying is IP.
 There is no Circuit Switched (CS) core... there is only a Packet Switched (PS) core.
 I.e., voice is over IP.

 The access technology is Orthogonal Frequency Division Multiplexing (OFDM).
 In the uplink direction Single Carrier Frequency Division Multiple Access (SC-FDMA) is used (can be efficiently amplified using cheap amplifiers in the ME) and in the downling direction Orthogonal Frequency Division Multiple Access (OFDMA) is used (BSCs can use more expensive amplification tech).
 Both are variants of OFDMA.

-Some verbage for the IoT world:

-* 4G LTE Cat M1 is LTE-M
-* 4G LTE Cat NB1 is NB-IoT, also known by "E-UTRAN NB-S1 mode"

 ![Image of general 4G architecture](##IMG_DIR##/4g_overall_architecture.png)